Robots that see to act and act to see

 Vision control of robots will allow the manipulation of real objects and will push the boundaries on speed, coordination & complexity.

-Jürgen “Juxi” Leitner, Robert Mahony, Peter Corke, Chunhua Shen, Francois Chaumette, Fangyi Zhang, Adam Tow, Chris Lehnert
+Jürgen “Juxi” Leitner, Robert Mahony, Chunhua Shen, Peter Corke, Francois Chaumette, Chris Lehnert, Fangyi Zhang, Zheyu Zhuang, Douglas Morrison, Sean McMahon, Norton Kelly-Boxall, Adam Tow

 Hand-eye coordination in complex visual environments involves developing robust motion control of robotic platforms based on vision data that is capable of dealing with variation and complexities encountered in real world tasks.
 This project aims to go beyond engineered visual features and engineered environments to develop demonstrator systems that allow manipulation of real world objects like capsicums, cups, pens, tools, etc. A key aspect of the VA1 project is robustness - to develop systems and architectures that can deal with a wide variety of operating conditions and can adapt easily to new tasks, new objects and new environments.
-In 2017 the Centre’s work on enabling robots to pick a variety of objects in complex environments will continue.
-A highlight will be the participation during the 2017 Amazon Robotics Challenge in July.
-In addition, the aim is to go beyond the state-of-the-art in warehouse automation and shelf picking, facilitated through robotic learning through visual demonstrations by human operators.
+Robots moving in complex environments involve interaction between their state, the objects that they interact with to perform a given task, and the general environment.
+The aim is to create more adaptable, robust solutions by building on previous experiences.
+These might be experiences previously encountered by the robot itself – eg. during exploration or previous task executions, but might also be transferred from other systems or even human demonstrations.
+This project considers using some of the recent advances in deep learning to build robust visual perception systems capable of modelling complex and changing environments.
+The project scientific goals involve understanding: 1) How to scope learning algorithms and architectures for hand-eye coordination tasks in complex visual environments.
+2) How to interface the resulting robust visual perception system into a control framework and provide analysis of the system performance.
+3) How to transfer working architectures from simulation to real-world, and from tasks-to-task, efficiently and effectively.
+Our goal is to be the world leader in the research field of visually guided robotic manipulation.

-Robert Mahony, Peter Corke, Jonathan Roberts, Jochen Trumpf, Sean O’Brien, Dorian Tsai, Alex Martin
+Robert Mahony, Peter Corke, Jochen Trumpf, Jonathan Roberts, Jean-Luc Stevens, Sean O’Brien, Peter Kujala, Cedric Scheerlinck, Alex Martin, Dorian Tsai

+Complex cluttered environments pose significant challenges for visual control of robotic systems.
+This project concerns the development of robust and high performance vision based control algorithms that are capable of delivering high-performance (super-human) control.
+Both manipulation and navigation tasks are of interest and demonstrators in both fields will be considered.
+The project will focus on enabling robust and safe motion control that provides obstacle avoidance, and an integrated decision-planning system that allows direct physical interaction with the environment where appropriate, for example moving objects in order to achieve a task more efficiently.
 Efficient and effective manipulation in a complex cluttered environment involves planning ahead and the ability to move quickly and safely in a cluttered environment.
 The project will consider real-world control scenarios where there are multiple options to achieve the desired task including motions that interact with the environment; for example, moving a glass out of the way in order to reach a bottle, or picking up a sequence of items from a cluttered workspace in an order learned by the algorithm rather than predetermined by the engineer.
-Achieving high-performance of such tasks involves two separate capabilities: An integrated control and sensing system that allows the robot to move quickly and robustly through a cluttered environment; in particular, algorithms for high-speed obstacle detection and avoidance control strategies must be developed.
-An integrated decision and planning capability that allows the robot determine (and execute) effective and efficient solution to a complex task involving multiple components: The defining aspect of this project will be to develop solutions to these capabilities that exploit vision sensing in a fundamental manner.
-Thus, the obstacle avoidance and motion control system is vision-based, with additional sensor modalities as appropriate for given applications.
-Similarly the decision and planning capability will also be vision-based and will exploit semantic information and other cues as appropriate.
+Achieving high-performance of such tasks involves two separate capabilities: 1) An integrated control and sensing system that allows the robot to move quickly and robustly through a cluttered environment; in particular, algorithms for high-speed obstacle detection and avoidance control strategies must be developed.
+2) An integrated decision and planning capability that allows the robot determine (and execute) effective and efficient solution to a complex task involving multiple components: The defining aspect of this project will be to develop solutions to these capabilities that exploit vision sensing in a fundamental manner.
+Thus, the obstacle avoidance and motion control system is vision based, with additional sensor modalities as appropriate for given applications.
+Similarly the decision and planning capability will also be vision based and will exploit semantic information and other cues as appropriate.

 Jürgen “Juxi” Leitner, Niko Sünderhauf, Chris Lehnert, Chris McCool, Steve Martin, Trung Pham, Adam Tow, Liao ‘Leo’ Wu, Fangyi Zhang, Ben Upcroft, Peter Corke